spawnmarvel/quickguides/eventhub/ReadmeAmqp2ServiceBus.md

 amqps://eh-rmq-bridge:<SharedAccessKey>@<your-namespace>.servicebus.windows.net:5761?cacertfile=path:/to/folder/DigiCertGlobalRootCA.pem&verify=verify_none
 ```

+---- This is just a place holder for the shovel application format after Erlang 26 --
-Shovel update tls, not mtls (and nothing to do with AEH or ASB, just plain shovel stuff):
+Shovel update tls 04.10.2024, not mtls (and nothing to do with AEH or ASB, just plain shovel stuff):

 * Windows OS: Client app (running shovel) AMQP and Erlang > 26, (VERIFY_PEER by default)
 * Windows OS: Server app AMQP and Erlang <=> 26 with tls enabled